Absorption and analysis of unbound quantum particles -- one by one: Theory

 Instead of projection onto $N$-particle scattering states, as in Eq.~(\ref{ExpectationValueRemoved}), we integrate out all degrees of freedom for all but one of the identical particles and then analyze the remaining one.
 This may be done by means of field operators.
 The time derivative of the singly differential probability distribution, $\partial P/ \partial \varepsilon$, can, accordingly, be expressed as

 where $| \varphi_\varepsilon \rangle$ now is a single-particle scattering state corresponding to the single physical quantity $\varepsilon$.
-The choice of naming it ``$\varepsilon$'' reflects the fact that {\it energy} is often the quantity in question; it could, however, be any relevant quantity.
+The choice of naming it ``$\varepsilon$'' reflects the fact that {\it energy} is often the quantity in question; it could, however, be any relevant quantity, vectorial or scalar.

 We should also address one issue from which both Eq.~(\ref{ExpectationValueRemoved}) and (\ref{ExpectationValueRemovedSinglePart}) suffer.
-The fact that both $\Gamma$ and $\rho_N$ are Hermitian, ensures that the anti-commutator $\{ \Gamma, \rho_N\}$ is also Hermitian, and, thus, any diagonal element of this operator is real.
-However, although $\Gamma$ and $\rho_N$ are both positive semi-definite, the commutator $\{ \Gamma, \rho_N\}$ is not necessarily so.
+The fact that both $\Gamma$ and $\rho_N$ are Hermitian, ensures that the anti-commutator $\{ \Gamma, \rho_N\}$ is also Hermitian, and, thus, any diagonal element of this anti-commutator is real.
+However, although $\Gamma$ and $\rho_N$ are both positive semi-definite, $\{ \Gamma, \rho_N\}$ is not necessarily so.
 Thus, diagonal elements such as $\langle \varphi_\varepsilon^N| \{ \Gamma, \rho_N\} | \varphi_\varepsilon^N \rangle$ are not manifestly non-negative, which, in turn, makes their interpretation in terms of probabilities dubious.
 However, as mentioned, physical results are to be obtained in the limit that the CAP vanishes.
 As we will see in the numerical examples in Sec.~\ref{Sec_NumExamples}, the problem of ``negative probabilities'' vanishes in this limit.